-Up to 11 civilians, including between three and six children, were killed and around 30 civilians were wounded in alleged Russian or Syrian regime airstrikes on the city of Ma’arat Misrin, Idlib governorate, on February 25th, 2020, according to local sources.
+Up to 12 civilians, including between three and six children, were killed and up to 62 civilians were wounded in alleged Russian or Syrian regime airstrikes on the city of Ma’arat Misrin, Idlib governorate, on February 25th, 2020, according to local sources.

 Whereas Shabha Press initially put the death toll at four killed civilians, they later updated this with “nine martyrs, including four children, and 30 civilians were wounded in a new toll as a result of airstrikes on the city of Ma’arat Misrin in the northern Idlib countryside”.
 The Syrian Observatory for Human Rights stated that ten people were killed, including six children.
 The Syrian Network for Human Rights reported three children among those killed.

 The Syrian Civil Defence in Idlib reported that 11 people were killed after airstrikes targeted a school housing displaced people, adding that search and rescue operations were ongoing.
 According to Shabha Press, a camp of displaced people was targeted.
-The Syrian Network for Human Rights reported that “a center sheltering Internally Displaced People located inside a complex of two schools (Munib Kmaisheh School and Zuhair Radwan School)” was targeted.
+The Syrian Network for Human Rights reported that “a center sheltering Internally Displaced People located inside a complex of two schools (Mounib Qamisheh school and Zuhair Radwan School)” was targeted.

 Justice Organization reported the death of the girl Amal Al Aboud, whose family was displaced from the village of Afs, eastern Idlib countryside.

 Shabha Press stated that there were several airstrikes.
 Macro Media Centre reported the use of vacuum missiles, while EMC reported the use of rockets.